spawnmarvel/quickguides/azure/Sample-exam-questions/readme.md

 * A. You should only stop one of the VMs.
 * B. You should stop two of the VMs.
 * C. You should stop all three VMs.
-Most Voted
 * D. You should remove the necessary VM from the availability set.

 <details>